thi-ng/genart-api/packages/adapter-layer/README.md

-Because Layer only supports a small subset of the parameter types available in `GenArtAPI`, only the following types can be used for projects intended for this platform.
-Params using other types will be skipped (i.e. will only ever evaluate to their default values) and trigger a warning message in the browser console.
+Because Layer only supports a small subset of the parameter types available in `GenArtAPI`, only the following types can be used for projects intended for this platform (types will be adapted where possible).
+Params using other types will be skipped (i.e. not exposed to Layer) and will only ever evaluate to their default values.
+When using such unsupported types, the platform adapter will log a warning message in the browser console.

 ### Choice

 [Reference](https://github.com/thi-ng/genart-api/blob/main/README.md#choice-parameter)

-Will be represented to a Layer `ListParameter`.
+Will be represented as a Layer `ListParameter`.

 ### Color

 [Reference](https://github.com/thi-ng/genart-api/blob/main/README.md#color-parameter)

-Will be represented to a Layer `ColorParameter`.
+Will be represented as a Layer `ColorParameter`.

 ### Range

 [Reference](https://github.com/thi-ng/genart-api/blob/main/README.md#range-parameter)

-Will be represented to a Layer `NumberParameter`.
+Will be represented as a Layer `NumberParameter`.

 ### Text

 [Reference](https://github.com/thi-ng/genart-api/blob/main/README.md#text-parameter)

-Will be represented to a Layer `HashParameter`.
+Will be represented as a Layer `HashParameter`.
 If a [`.match`](https://docs.thi.ng/genart-api/core/interfaces/TextParam.html#match) option is defined in the original param spec, it will be converted as follows: